krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     Prior to release 1.11, the maximum value was 2500.

 **iprop_slave_poll**
     (Delta time string.)
-Specifies how often the slave KDC polls for new updates from the master.
+Specifies how often the replica KDC polls for new updates from the master.
 The default value is ``2m`` (that is, two minutes).

 **iprop_listen**
     (Whitespace- or comma-separated list.)
 Specifies the iprop RPC